All-Hands-AI/OpenHands/docs/modules/usage/configuration-options.md

 - `trajectories_path`
   - Type: `str`
   - Default: `"./trajectories"`
-  - Description: Path to store trajectories (can be a folder or a file)
+  - Description: Path to store trajectories (can be a folder or a file).
+If it's a folder, the trajectories will be saved in a file named with the session id name and .json extension, in that folder.

 **File Store**
 - `file_store_path`